michaelrobil/employeeReact/README.md

 Unlicense

 ## How to use this code
-Visit the app site at Heroku below.
-If you wish to copy and edit the code, you will need to run npm install to retrieve the necessary dependencies.
+Visit the app site at github below.
+If you wish to copy and edit the code, you will need to run '''npm install''' to retrieve the necessary dependencies.
 - Application Site: https://michaelrobil.github.io/employeereact/

 ## Contact